Davenchy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Create script `2-groups` to print all the groups the current user is part of
 - Create script `3-new_owner` to set `betty` as an owner to the file `hello`
 - Create script `4-empty` to create an empty file called `hello`
+- Create script `5-execute` to add execute permission to the owner of the file `hello`